Kirkuk: Main sites

 The archaeological sites of Qal'at Jarmo and Yorgan Tepe are found at the outskirts of the modern city.
 In 1997, there were reports that the government of Saddam Hussein "demolished Kirkuk's historic citadel with its mosques and ancient church".

 The architectural heritage of Kirkuk sustained serious damage during World War I (when some pre-Muslim Assyrian Christian monuments were destroyed) and, more recently, during the Iraq War.
 Simon Jenkins reported in June 2007 that "eighteen ancient shrines have been lost, ten in Kirkuk and the south in the past month alone".

 Geography

+Kirkuk is located 238 km north of Baghdad.

 Climate

 Kirkuk experiences a hot semi-arid climate (Köppen climate classification: BSh) with extremely hot and dry summers and mild winters with moderate rainfall.
 Snow is rare but it fell on 22 February 2004, and from 10 to 11 January 2008.